Monirehrad/Statistics-in-Data-Science-Notebooks/README.md

 The goal of these notebooks is to help students:
 - build intuition,
 - connect statistics with real-world data science,
-- and practice concepts through clean and beginner-friendly Python examples.
+- and practice concepts through clean and beginner-friendly Python and R examples.

 ---